rhyden-kx/DSA4264/Technical Report.md

 We sought to explain the overall increase in toxicity and hatefulness across the entire timespan.

 ## 4.3 Trend Across Topics
-### Hypothesis 3: Major One-off Events (eg. GE, affair, iswaran, israel-hamas; COVID: Lockdown) are more toxic and hateful than median every day comments correspond to higher toxicity & hatefulness. ❌ *False*
+### Hypothesis 3: Major One-off Events (eg. GE, affair, iswaran, israel-hamas; COVID: Lockdown) are more toxic and hateful than median every day comments. ❌ *False*

 Next, we want to investigate whether major one-off events correlated with more toxic scores.